cbugk/libvirt-nwfilters/README.md

 ### Subnets

-There are reject, accept, drop rules which are used in a hierarchy to provide granulization.
+Three types of rules are used in a hierarchy to provide granulization.
 ```
 DROP > ACCEPT > REJECT
 ```